tmarktaylor/phmutest/README.md

   Pass objects as global variables to the examples.
 Cleans up even when fail-fast.
   [Suite initialization and cleanup](#suite-initialization-and-cleanup)
 - Call from Python, call from pytest.
-- Write a pytest testfile into an existing pytest test suite.
+- Write a pytest testfile into an existing pytest or unittest test suite.
 - Runs files in user specified order.
 - TOML configuration available.
 - An example can continue **across** files.